An official website of the United States government

 General Updates

-Early season conditions exist on most trails.
-Expect wet or snowy conditions.
+Early season conditions exist on many trails.
+Prepare for wet or snowy conditions as a precaution.

 Many trails have downed trees that could make travel difficult.
 Trail crews are working to clear passage over the coming weeks.